Kuuuube/HitSpeedTest/README.md

 # HitSpeedTest

-Translated to English with DeepL (proofread by me), UI rearranged due to longer text, and updated from .net framework 2.0 to 4.8.
+Translated to English with DeepL (proofread and fixed by me), UI rearranged due to longer text, and updated from .net framework 2.0 to 4.8.

 Downloads: https://github.com/Kuuuube/HitSpeedTest/releases